estan/mjc/README.md

 This is a compiler for a slightly modified version of the MiniJava language described in Appel's *Modern Compiler Implementation in Java*.
 It was created as part of the course *DD2488 Compiler Construction* at KTH.
-The compiler supports the basic language described [here](http://www.csc.kth.se/utbildning/kth/kurser/DD2488/komp14/project/grammar14v1b.pdf), with the following extensions:
+The compiler targets the JVM and supports the basic language described [here](http://www.csc.kth.se/utbildning/kth/kurser/DD2488/komp14/project/grammar14v1b.pdf), with the following extensions: